roopam100/cp4i-ipost-cpc-pot/Setup/index.md

-# Overview - Setup enviorment
+# Overview - Setup environment
 [Return to main lab page](../index.md)

 ## Featuring:
-- Setup instuctions for accessing the students needed resources for completing labs
+- Setup instructions for accessing the students needed resources for completing labs

 [//]: # (This may be the most platform independent comment)